-SB 770 would modify provisions relating to inspection of abortion facilities to require that the Department of Health and Senior Services do an annual on-site inspection and investigation of any ambulatory surgical center operated for the purpose of performing or inducing any second or third trimester abortions or five or more first trimester abortions per month.
-The department would be required to make its inspection and investigation reports available to the public with redactions of information not subject to disclosure under the law.
+SB 770 would have modified provisions relating to inspection of abortion facilities to require that the Department of Health and Senior Services do an annual on-site inspection and investigation of any ambulatory surgical center operated for the purpose of performing or inducing any second or third trimester abortions or five or more first trimester abortions per month.
+The department would have been required to make its inspection and investigation reports available to the public with redactions of information not subject to disclosure under the law.

 According to Planned Parenthood Advocates in Missouri: